 Dozens more such societies were to follow.
 Perhaps the most significant was the China Inland Mission, founded by J. Hudson Taylor, which by the turn of the 20th century had over 600 missionaries and at its peak just before World War I was the largest missionary organization in the world. [ more on Hudson Taylor ]

-By 1861 there were 51 known missionary societies 22 in Great Britain, 15 on the Continent, and 14 in North America.
+By 1861 there were 51 known missionary societies -- 22 in Great Britain, 15 on the Continent, and 14 in North America.
 About 2,000 missionaries were being supported in 1,200 mission stations.
-By 1900, however, the number of sending agencies had jumped to 600 with 62,000 missionaries at work around the world.
+By 1900, however, the number of sending agencies had jumped to 600 with 62,000 missionaries deployed around the world.

 Tucker points out that the missionary enterprise was greatly facilitated by colonialism and imperialism.
 Inadvertently these outpost settlements and trading posts often afforded a comparatively safe haven for missionaries who went out into the surrounding territory to preach the gospel.
 Sometimes the missionaries went out solely to serve the colonists, but this could not be classified as truly missionary work.